dharmaprotocol/developer-docs/docs/README.md

 <!-- [Insert illustration here of 1.
 Repayment happening, 2.
 Debt Token getting transferred and 3.
 New repayment happening and going to new person] -->

-Each Debt Token has an `agreementId` -- a unique 32-byte identifier that is generated deterministically from the associated debt's terms (this is elaborated on in the [Whitepaper](https://whitepaper.dharma.io)).
+Each Debt Token has an `agreementId` -- a unique 32-byte identifier that is generated deterministically from the associated debt's terms.
 Each `agreementId` is mapped on-chain to the address of a deployed **Terms Contract** and a set of **Terms Contract Parameters** specific to that Debt Token.

 This means that anyone who's interested in what the terms and repayment status of a Debt Token are can look up what **Terms Contract** and **Terms Contract Parameters** are associated with that Debt Token's `agreementId`.
 By knowing the Debt Token's terms contract and associated parameters, one can programmatically answer any and all of the following questions...